Monday, February 24, 1975

 The Old…

 Part of the inconsistency – or diversity – of the album, depending on the listener’s perspective, can be attributed to the history behind the tracks.
-Nearly half the material was recorded during earlier sessions.
-Bron-Yr-Aur dates back to sessions for Led Zeppelin III in July 1970.
-It is “an instrumental solo acoustic number on which Page “has never sounded sweeter.”
+Nearly half the material was recorded during earlier sessions.”
 NO

 Houses of the Holy was originally recorded for Led Zeppelin’s fifth album of the same name but left off.
 It “is as effervescent as pre-Beatles pop.”
-AMG Those same May 1972 sessions produced “the monstrous epic The RoverAMG and Black Country Woman.
+AM Critic Adrian Denning argues that the song is better than half of what ended up on that album.
+AD

 …And the New

-The remaining eight tracks were new songs recorded in January and February 1974 at Headley Grange.
-Even on the new material, there is a concentrated effort at diverse songs.
-The band treated them “as forays into individual styles, only occasionally synthesizing sounds, notably on the tense…Kashmir,” AMG the album’s “signature track” GW and “one of Zeppelin’s greatest songs.”
+The band treated them “as forays into individual styles, only occasionally synthesizing sounds, notably on the tense…Kashmir,” AM the album’s “signature track” GW and “one of Zeppelin’s greatest songs.”
 RV It is an “Eastern-influenced melange of a full orchestra,” RV that is “John Paul Jones’ ‘Arabian string symphony.”
 GW It featured his “thumping bass,” RV “Robert Plant’s wail, Page’s infectious guitar licks,” RV and “John Bonham’s hard-hitting drums.”
 RV

 Plant wrote the “surrealistic lyrics…while driving through the Sahara Desert in Morocco, far from Kashmir, which is located between Central and South Asia.”
 GW It is “a spellbinding monolith” GW which, “in many ways…distills the essence of Led Zeppelin: dramatic, epic, bewitching and fiery till the end.”
 GW

 “Most of these heavy rockers are isolated on the first album, with the second half of Physical Graffiti sounding a little like a scrap heap of experiments, jams, acoustic workouts, and neo-covers.
-This may not be as consistent as the first platter, but its quirks are entirely welcome, not just because they encompass the mean, decadent Sick Again, but the heartbreaking Ten Years GoneAMG on which “Plant shows a rare sensitive side.”
-RV The song “is built on a multi-layered foundation of Page’s guitars.
-Plants sings of the passing of time and lost love, delivering one of his most emotion-filled performances.
-RV
+This may not be as consistent as the first platter, but its quirks are entirely welcome, not just because they encompass the mean, decadent Sick Again, but the heartbreaking Ten Years Gone.”
+AM

-Notes: A 2015 deluxe edition added a bonus disc with rough or alternate mixes of “Brandy & Coke,” “Sick Again,” “In My Time of Dying,” “Houses of the Holy,” In the Light,” “Boogie with Stu,” and “Kashmir.”
+A 2015 deluxe edition added a bonus disc with rough or alternate mixes of “Brandy & Coke,” “Sick Again,” “In My Time of Dying,” “Houses of the Holy,” In the Light,” “Boogie with Stu,” and “Kashmir.”

 Resources and Related Links: